MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/troubleshoot-vm-by-use-nested-virtualization.md

 17. Now you can work on the VM as the on-premises VM.
 You could follow any troubleshooting steps you need.

-## Step 3: Re-create your Azure VM in Azure
+## Step 3: Replace the OS disk used by the problem VM

 1. After you get the VM back online, shut down the VM in the Hyper-V manager.

 2. [Unmount and detach the repaired OS disk](troubleshoot-recovery-disks-portal-windows.md#unmount-and-detach-original-virtual-hard-disk
-)
+).
-3. [Change the OS disk that is used by the VM to the repaired OS disk](troubleshoot-recovery-disks-portal-windows.md#swap-the-os-disk-for-the-vm
+3. [Replace the OS disk used by the VM with the repaired OS disk](troubleshoot-recovery-disks-portal-windows.md#swap-the-os-disk-for-the-vm
 ).

 ## Next steps